The “special brownie” needs less introduction than most baked goods, but you’ll find no sloppily constructed, slightly burnt bars here.

 - Add eggs one at a time, mixing until fully incorporated.

-- Mix in flour, and walnuts and/or mint, if using.
+- Mix in flour, and walnut and/or mint, if using.

 - Pour batter into prepared baking pan and bake for 25–30 minutes.
 Let cool slightly, then cut into 16 pieces.
-Store leftovers — clearly marked as “special” if there are others using your kitchen — in the refrigerator for a week, or in the freezer for several months.
+Store leftovers — clearly marked if there are others using your kitchen — in the refrigerator for up to a week, or in the freezer for several months.